-- A. Manuscripts: While the Massoretic Text can show the accuracy of the Old Testament as far back as AD 900, what about the transmission of the text before this time?
-To determine the answer to this question, the pre-Massoretic Hebrew manuscripts and the early versions of the Old Testament must be studied. - Dead Sea Scrolls: Up until the discovery of the Dead Sea Scrolls in 1947, there were practically no ancient Hebrew documents to make comparisons with the Massoretic Text.
-NOTE: The Dead Sea Scrolls as a whole have proven the amazing accuracy of the Massoretic Text. - 2.
-Samaritan Pentateuch: This version is in many ways a perversion, for it is very biased towards the Samaritans as being the true people of God rather than the Jews.
+- A. Manuscripts: While the Massoretic Text can show the accuracy of the Old Testament as far back as A.D.
+900, what about the transmission of the text before this time?
+To determine the answer to this question, the pre-Massoretic Hebrew manuscripts and the early versions of the Old Testament must be studied. - 1.
+Dead Sea Scrolls: Up until the discovery of the Dead Sea Scrolls in 1947, there were practically no ancient Hebrew documents to make comparisons with the Massoretic Text.
+NOTE: The Dad Sea Scrolls as a whole have proven the amazing accuracy of the Massoretic Text.

+2.Samaritan Pentateuch: This version is in many ways a perversion, for it is very biased toward the Samaritans as being the true people of God rather than the Jews.
 This is only natural for Samaritanism was set up as a rival religion to Judaism.
-The Samaritan Pentateuch tries to show that Jehovah chose Gerizin rather that Zion. and Shechem rather than Jerusalem.
-The oldest existing manuscript is around AD 1000 and there are about 6000 variants with the Massoretic Text.
+The Samaritan Pentateuch tries to show that Jehovah chose Gerizin rather than Zion, and Shechem rather than Jerusalem.
+The oldest existing manuscript is around A.D.
+1,000 and there are about 6,000 varients with the Massorectic Text

-B. Versions
+C. Versions

-- Greek: The most prominent Greek version of the Hebrew text is the Septuagint (LXX) and received this name because it was done by 70 Jewish scholars in Alexandria.
-The LXX was completed around 200 BC and was translated for Greek-speaking Jews who knew no Hebrew, NOTE: In places the LXX seems to be very accurate and in other places it is almost a paraphrase.
-The Greek scribes did not bind themselves to the same stringent rules of literal and meticulous accuracy, as did the Sopherim. - 2.
+- 1. Greek: The most prominent Greek version of the Hebrew text is the Septuagint (LXX) and received this name because it was done by 70 Jewish scholars in Alexandria.
+The LXX was completed around 200 B.C. and was translated for Greek-speaking Jews who knew no Hebrew.
+NOTE: In places the LXX seems to be very accurate and in other places it is almost a paraphrase.
+The Greek scribes did not bind themselves to the same stringent rules of literal and meticulous accuracy as did the Sopherim. - 2.
 Aramaic: During the Babylonian Exile the Jewish people began to forsake their ancestral Hebrew for the Aramaic tongue of the Persian people.
 While the Hebrew never stopped being spoken by the learned in Palestine, the common Jews became less and less certain of the Hebrew.
 Hebrew sayings and scripture were repeated in Aramaic during religious services for those who were not skilled in the Hebrew language.
-Around AD 200, these oral teachings in Aramaic were put into writing in what is called the Aramaic Targums.
-Much in these targums are paraphrases and are difficult to use for textual criticism.

-- 3. Latin: There was the Itala Version which was a translation from the LXX and not the Hebrew.
-However, around AD 400 Jerome translated the Latin Vulgate from the original Hebrew.
+Around A.D.
+200, these oral teachings in Aramaic were put into writing in what is called the Aramaic Targums.
+Much in these targums are paraphrases and are difficult to use for textual criticism. - 3.
+Latin: There was the Itala Version which was a translation from the LXX and not the Hebrew.
+However, around A.D.
+400 Jerome translated the Latin Vulgate from the original Hebrew.
 These versions are not too much help in textual criticism. - 4.
 Other Versions: There is the Syriac, Coptic, Ethiopic, Arabic and Armenian versions but these were translated from the LXX rather than the Hebrew.
 They are of little value in textual criticism.

-C. The Dead Sea Scrolls
+D. The Dead Sea Scrolls